f0nkey/f0nkey/README.md

 I am a senior in college getting a BBA in Management Information Systems.

-How you can make someone's life easier or more enjoyable by simply banging on a keyboard (and eventually your face against the keyboard from bugs) is such a powerful way to help out a massive amount of people, and is one reason I love coding.
+How you can make someone's life easier or more enjoyable by simply banging on a keyboard (and eventually your face during debugging) is such a powerful way to help out a massive amount of people, and is one reason I love coding.

 ### My Side Projects